EarthEngineering/docker-earth-quickstart/README.md

 # Earth Spark (Docker image)

-**The purpose of it is to set up a complete private network for EARTH development.**
+Spark is a private and local EARTH network for development and testing.
+Fire up your EARTH development environment with Spark! ✨🔥

 The image exposes: